avajs/ava/docs/recipes/debugging-with-webstorm.md

 ## Setup using npm

-Execute `npx ava-init` in your project directory to add AVA to your `package.json`.
+Execute `npx @ava/init` in your project directory to add AVA to your `package.json`.

 Your `package.json` will look something like this: